 If you’re imagining a bunch of hippies dancing around in a flowery field by now, we don’t blame you - but it’s not quite the case.

-It is Umbraco HQ that’s keeping track and has the final say when it comes to where the CMS is going.
-So even though we welcome and encourage improvements and feature suggestions to the CMS from the community, we don’t automatically accept everything.
-But if it makes sense - thus, makes things simpler for the vast majority of our users, then, of course!
+Umbraco HQ keeps track and has the final say when it comes to where the CMS is going.
+So even though we welcome and encourage improvements and feature suggestions to the CMS from the Community, we don’t automatically accept everything.
+But if it makes sense and makes things simpler for the vast majority of our users, then, of course!

-And don’t worry - it's far from dictatorship.
+And don’t worry - it's far from a dictatorship.
 We really value feedback and contributions from our community.
-We believe it’s essential in order to keep offering relevant and thriving software.
+In fact, we believe it’s essential in order to keep offering relevant and thriving software.

-Open Source is in our mind not about democracy.
-But rather about Transparency.
+Open source is, in our minds, about transparency.
 We reserve the right to do as we think is right, but we do it in full openness and transparency as a key value.
-You can follow our product communication on our blog and keep up with the plan and status for future features on the Product Roadmap and on GitHub you can find our issue tracker and see what we’re working on.
+You can always follow our product communications on our blog and keep up with the plan and status for future features on the Product Roadmap.
+On GitHub you can find our issue tracker and see what we’re working on.

-How does Umbraco HQ make money from open source?
+How does Umbraco HQ make money when it's open-source?

 - Official Umbraco Training and Certification

-- Support agreements providing users with direct and timely access to our talented Umbraco CMS and Cloud support team.
+- Support agreements that provide users with direct and timely access to our talented Umbraco CMS and Cloud support team.

-- Official Partnership, where Gold Partners and Certified Partners pay to be partners and hereby gain certain benefits and the official stamp of approval from Umbraco HQ.
+- Official Partnership, where Gold Partners and Certified Partners pay to be partners and thereby gain certain benefits and the official stamp of approval from Umbraco HQ.

 And further to the point of full transparency, you can find our annual financial reports (as of Q2 2019 our reports can be found in English) and other facts under our "Open Books" section.

-We earn money by our supportive services, products, partnerships and add-ons.
-That’s not only how we pay the HQ employees but that’s also how we make sure we have a sustainable open source project today - and in the future.
+We earn money through our supportive services, products, partnerships, and add-ons.
+That’s not only how we pay the HQ employees but also how we ensure a sustainable open-source project today - and in the future.

 We invest everything we earn right back into the company.
-And because all our paid offerings are connected to the open source CMS, this automatically means that the CMS won’t ever get neglected.
-We believe we’ve built a strong and sustainable business model that supports both the open source project and the commercial part of the business, all to ensure that our users feel reassured and confident when using Umbraco today and tomorrow.
+And because all our paid offerings are connected to the open-source CMS, this automatically means the CMS won’t ever get neglected.
+We believe we’ve built a strong and sustainable business model that supports both the open-source project and the commercial part of the business, all to ensure that our users feel reassured and confident when using Umbraco today and tomorrow.

-You see, being open source means we get valuable feedback, help and improvement directly from the people who use our software every day.
+You see, being open-source means we get valuable feedback, help, and improvement directly from the people who use our software every day.
 And we’re talking thousands of developers (225,000 to be precise)!
-It’s a great help, keeps us and the CMS on its toes and goes with our belief in synergy e.i.
-1+1 = 3.
+It’s a great help, keeps us and the CMS on its toes, and goes with our belief in synergy, i.e. 1+1 = 3.

-The mission with the CMS has from the beginning been to empower tech talent by putting the power and control into their hands, so they have the freedom and flexibility to create amazing work without being limited by the software they’re using.
-We believe that by being open source thus, welcoming feedback and contributions to real-life problems, we are able to keep providing a CMS that offers real-life solutions.
+The mission of the CMS has been, from the beginning, to empower tech talent by putting the power and control into their hands, so they have the freedom and flexibility to create amazing work without being limited by the software they’re using.
+We believe that by remaining open-source and welcoming feedback and contributions to real-life problems, we are able to keep providing a CMS that offers real-life solutions.

-And in order to really empower these tech talents, encourage contribution etc. we need to be transparent - thus, open.
-And we need to invest in efforts to make it easy, fun and worthwhile to contribute.
+In order to truly empower these tech talents, encourage contribution, and fulfill our values, we need to be transparent - namely, open.
+And we need to invest in efforts to make it easy, fun, and worthwhile to contribute.
 So far, this has made Umbraco the preferred CMS by hundreds of thousands of developers, editors, project managers alike.

 And we want this to continue.

-That’s why, since 2018, we have decided to invest even more in our open source community efforts.
-Investments that will foster a growing and sustainable CMS community e.g. by structuring the contribution process through dedicated and specialized teams like the Pull Request team, the Documentation team, the Package team and the Unicore Team.
-Each team is working exclusively with certain areas of Umbraco involving and engaging contributors around the world and hereby ensuring more real-life solutions then laboratory solutions.
+That’s why, since 2018, we have decided to invest even more in our open-source community efforts to foster a growing and sustainable CMS community; for example, by structuring the contribution process through dedicated and specialized teams like the Pull Request team, the Documentation team, the Package team, and the Unicore Team.
+Each team works exclusively within certain areas of Umbraco to involve and engage contributors around the world in order to ensure more real-life solutions than laboratory solutions.
 And this is only the beginning!

 Open source is a brave choice.
 Making open source sustainable is hard work.
-Luckily, we like hard work and we do think that we have found a way of ensuring the most beneficial and future-proof path for the software, the community and the company.
+Luckily, we like hard work and we think we've found the most beneficial and future-proof path for the software, the Community, and the company.